Frequently Asked Questions

 Typically this varies depending on the diagnosis of the machine, and the extent of the repairs that need to be done.
 Rest-assured I will keep you up to date of news as it happens.
 If it’s required that I order a part for your machine before it can be fixed, my standard time is two days after diagnosis(again dependent upon the part) however, for most services I can offer a 24-48 hour turnaround time.

 How can I pay you?

-I accept Cash, Check, Venmo, Cashapp, and Card.
+I accept Cash, Venmo, Cashapp, and Card.
 There is an additional fee for using the card service, which I’m happy to inform you of when you come to pay, or just prior.
-Please make all checks payable to “Brandon Gordon”
+We no longer accept checks.
+Sorry for any inconvenience.

 Is there a fee for diagnosis?

 Yes, every diagnostic fee is the same.
 I charge a 45 dollar diagnostic fee.
 Should you decide to have your PC repaired by me, I will waive the diagnostic fee and only charge you for the labor and parts.
 However, if you decide you’d just like me to diagnose the machine, that is 45 dollars.